Skip to main content

 The value of a home improvement is measured by the difference between what it costs to build and how much it adds to the property's market value.
 A kitchen extension that costs £65,000 and adds £80,000 to the property's value has a positive return on investment (ROI) of £15,000 — or 23%.
 A luxury bathroom renovation that costs £25,000 and adds £12,000 to the value has a negative ROI of £13,000.

 Two data sources are most useful for understanding value uplift in Hertfordshire.
 Nationwide's House Price Index tracks average property values by type and location, allowing comparison of pre- and post-improvement values.
 Savills Research publishes regular analysis of the value uplift from specific types of home improvement, including extensions, loft conversions, and energy efficiency improvements.
+Rightmove's sold price data provides granular street-level comparables for ceiling-value analysis.

-The key insight from both sources is that value uplift is driven by market category changes, not by the quality of the finish.
+The key insight from all three sources is that value uplift is driven by market category changes, not by the quality of the finish.
 Adding a bedroom to a three-bedroom house moves it into the four-bedroom market category — where comparable sales are typically £40,000–£80,000 higher in Hertfordshire.
 A luxury kitchen renovation in a three-bedroom house doesn't change the market category — it just makes the house more attractive within its existing category, which adds less value than the renovation cost in most cases.

 2026 Home Improvement ROI in Hertfordshire: At a Glance

-ImprovementTypical CostValue AddedROI
+ImprovementTypical CostValue AddedROICeiling-Value Note

-Double-storey rear extension (adds bedroom + living space)£95,000–£145,000£110,000–£175,00015–28%
+Double-storey rear extension (adds bedroom + living space)£95,000–£145,000£110,000–£175,00015–28%Check 4-bed comparables on your street first

-Loft conversion (adds bedroom + en-suite)£45,000–£75,000£55,000–£95,00015–25%
+Loft conversion (adds bedroom + en-suite)£45,000–£75,000£55,000–£95,00015–25%Strongest ROI in most Hertfordshire markets

 Loft Conversions: The Highest ROI Improvement in Hertfordshire